-Hyperdontia, or supernumerary teeth, simply means having more teeth than normal (read about what is normal here).
+Hyperdontia, or supernumerary teeth, simply means having more teeth than normal – How many teeth do we usually have?
 These teeth can appear anywhere in the mouth, but around 98% of the time hyperdontia patients have extra teeth growing in the upper jaw.

 Hyperdontia can be detected either by sight – if you or your dentist can see extra teeth growing where you wouldn’t expect them – or by x-ray.
 An x-ray will show teeth that are still waiting to come through.
 Sometimes your dentist might do a CT scan to understand more about the positioning of multiple supernumerary teeth.